Barnes, Stephen D.

 Young women have placed themselves at risk by disclosing private and sensitive data on their Facebook accounts.
 Privacy settings which can help prevent unauthorized access of this data exist, but some women choose to ignore them.
 This study is an attempt to gain an understanding of this phenomenon and answer the question of why young women choose to share personal information.
 Qualitative interviews of college students were conducted and the results interpreted in this paper.
 The results of this interview are intended to supply research for future studies which aim to minimize problems caused to individuals who choose to share such private information to a semi-global audience.

 © Bryan Mack

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Mack, Bryan L., "Social Networking Privacy: a Qualitative Study of the Risks and Effects of Sharing Data to a Global Environment Via Facebook" (2010).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 303.